Spidersbox/CoCoPImouse/README.md

 Project to use Banana PI M2 Ultra to handle usb mouse and WiFi.
 <br>
 <br>
-server.js will disconnect the mouse from the joystick when the mouse disconnects from lack of movement.
+server.js will disconnect the mouse from the joystick when the mouse disconnects from lack of movement.<br>
 Once the mouse moves, the server.js connects the mouse back to the joystick.